 - Fear or silence when a certain staff member enters the room

 - Childish behavior, such as rocking or sucking a thumb

 Of course, you might also observe abusive behavior.
 One technique is to stop by the nursing home at a day or time outside your regular routine.
 Observe how staff members treat residents.
 If they are insulting or terrorizing a different resident, they could be insulting to your loved one also when you are not there.

 If you suspect emotional abuse, talk to management.
 They should be on notice and investigate themselves.

 Legal Remedies for Emotional Abuse

 One advantage of meeting with a Knoxville nursing home abuse attorney is to take control of a situation that might feel overwhelming.
 An attorney can investigate suspected abuse and get your loved one transferred to a new home, if necessary.

 The abusive worker and even the nursing home could be legally liable for harm caused.
 Abused residents suffer from emotional distress and might lose weight or even become sick.
 A lawsuit for compensation should cover these losses but also spur a nursing home to raise its standards.
 Some homes, for example, hire staff without performing adequate background checks which would have uncovered abusive behavior in the past.

 Contact a Knoxville Nursing Home Abuse Attorney

-Brezina Law has the experience with nursing home cases to help family members protect their loved ones.
+Atkins Brezina, PLLC has the experience with nursing home cases to help family members protect their loved ones.
 If you suspect emotional abuse, give us a call today.